supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 - There are two theoretical query languages based on the relational model,
 	1. [[Relational Algebra]]
 	2. Relational Calculus
-- [[SQL]] is a practical query language based on the relational model.
+- [[Structured Query Language]] is a practical query language based on the relational model.

 ## Schema vs Instance
 - Schema contains,